Unity MCP Integration Framework

 ### 1. Unity C# Plugin

-- **McpServer**: The core server that listens for TCP connections and routes commands
+- **McpServer**: Core server that listens for TCP connections and routes commands

-- **IMcpCommandHandler**: An interface for creating custom command handlers
+- **IMcpCommandHandler**: Interface for creating custom command handlers

 - **McpSettings**: Manages plugin settings

-- **McpServiceManager**: A dependency injection system for service management
+- **McpServiceManager**: Dependency injection system for service management

-- **McpHandlerDiscovery**: Automatically detects and registers command handlers
+- **McpHandlerDiscovery**: Automatically detects and registers various handlers

 ### 2. TypeScript MCP Client

-- **HandlerAdapter**: Adapts command handlers to the MCP SDK tools
+- **HandlerAdapter**: Adapts various handlers to the MCP SDK

 - **UnityConnection**: Manages TCP/IP communication with Unity